 Second, the Unified Enterprise Law came into effect in 2006 with the aim of further simplifying market entry for private enterprises.
 The law harmonized the legal rules for POEs, SOEs and FOEs by abolishing constraints on the maximum ownership share for foreigners and establishing a legal setting for the development of industrial groups.
-It harmonized the rules of governance to meet international standards.
-In particular, areas of reform touched by the law included improvements in the transparency of business operations, the protection of minority shareholders' interests and the regulation of managers' activities (Vo and Nguyen, 2007).
+It harmonized the rules of governance to meet in the transparency of business operations, the protection of minority shareholders' interests and the regulation of managers' activities (Vo and Nguyen, 2007).
 By reducing the administrative barriers to entry, all these laws prompted the establishment of new private businesses to develop in the country, which in turn fostered competition.